Click here to access a written transcript of this episode.

 - Bloomberg Billionaires Index

-Ian Libardo Tennant is a financial planner with a mission to help all folks — especially the underprivileged and under-served — to better understand and define the role of money in their lives.
+Ian Libardo Tennant (he/him) is a financial planner with a mission to help all folx—especially the underprivileged and under-served—to better understand and define the role of money in their lives.
 He also helps people gain knowledge about the systems in which we participate and develop the skills to make decisions with confidence, free of undue stress.
 He is forever grateful for his own privileged existence and the opportunity to connect with, learn, and grow from the beautiful people and critters on this wondrous planet.
-You can find Ian on LinkedIn and through his company’s website.
+You can find Ian on LinkedIn and through his company's website.